VerifiedarXiv:2005.1416520 min

 By 2020 the recipe for a new language task was settled.
 Take a pretrained model, collect thousands to hundreds of thousands of labeled examples for your task, and fine-tune: keep training until the weights drift to fit it.
 It worked well.
 It also meant a fresh labeled dataset and a fresh model for every task you cared about, and the paper notes a subtler cost.
 A big model fine-tuned on a narrow dataset can latch onto quirks of that dataset and look better on the benchmark than it really is, because the comparison was never quite fair.

 GPT-3 (from OpenAI) takes a different route.
 There is one model.
 You never change its weights.
 To do a task you write a prompt: a few worked examples followed by the question you want answered, all as plain text.
 The model reads it and continues it.
-The paper calls this in-context learning, and the headline finding is that it gets dramatically better as the model gets bigger.
+The paper calls this in-context learning, and it gets dramatically better as the model gets bigger.
 A small model barely does it.
 A 175-billion-parameter model does it well enough to rival fine-tuned systems on some tasks, having seen the task only in its prompt.

 The cost of a model per task